How to Use the Internet Safely

 Knowing what you can trust online is important.
 One of the oldest internet safety rules is to never open anything from someone you don’t know.
 This situation is one of the most common ways to get infected with a computer virus.
 This tip goes for email attachments, links in text messages, and AirDrops from strangers.
 To go a step further, set your AirDrop settings to Contacts Only so random strangers can’t send you things you don’t want.

-If you come across anything that makes you uncomfortable or suspicious, don’t be afraid to quickly leave the web page and share about it with an adult you trust.
+Parents should be talking to their children about inappropriate content, but it’s a sensitive topic.
+As child, if you come across anything that makes you uncomfortable or suspicious, don’t be afraid to quickly leave the web page and share about it with an adult you trust.
 You should be open and honest about what you see on the internet, and asking someone about it won’t get you in trouble.

 The internet is such a part of our lives that it can be easy to forget that we need to be careful.
 These basics will go a long way toward keeping you safe so you can relax and get the most out of your time online.